Wangunk: European contact (1614–1673)

 The first known Wangunk interaction with Europeans was in 1614 with traders from the Dutch East India Company.
 The Wangunk's proximity to the Connecticut River made their homeland desirable for European fur traders, leading to conflicts with the Pequot tribe over the area.
-The Wangunk allied with Narragansett and reached out to English settlers as defensive strategies against the Pequot.
+The Wangunk allied with Narragansett and reached out to English settlers as a defensive strategy against the Pequot.

 Alliances may have shifted with the outbreak of the Pequot War in 1636.
 Colonial accounts suggest that Wangunk sachem Sequassen assisted the Pequot in their attack on Wethersfield, where he resided at the time.
 Around the same time, Sowheage relocated to Mattabesett, later to be developed as Middletown.
 This movement and the confusion of the war may be reasons why Middletown was not founded until 1650, later than other towns in the region.
 During this period, Natives and settlers living at Middletown are documented as engaging in a series of land transactions, culminating in a written reservation deed in 1673.

 Land transactions between the Wangunk and settlers took place within the European legal system of land ownership.
 This is based on concepts of individual property and land improvement – to be a proprietor is to own land individually and to work to "improve" it.
 Settlers often did not recognize Native communal ways of farming as "improvement".
 The Wangunk had a communal relationship to land.
 No single person or group had definite claim to a particular piece of land, and land could therefore not be bought or sold.

 English colonial law did not recognize Native ways of owning land.
 Therefore, in order to keep claim to their lands amongst settler expropriation, Wangunk worked within the system of land proprietorship, at least for the purposes of legal documentation.